 As a helpful guide, these states all require bartending licenses for bartenders to serve alcohol:

-2. Does your potential place of work require you to have a bartending license?
+Does your potential place of work require you to have a bartending license?

 Not only do you have states that require a bartending license, but many places looking to hire bartenders will require it – regardless if they legally have to.

 If you are looking to work at a local bar, you should be fine – however calling them and making sure is worth the couple minutes.
 We’ve found that most casinos, hotels, and chain restaurants often require their restaurant hires to have one.